-There are currently five surveys covering or partially covering the demersal redfish stocks in subarea 1: The EU-Germany (EU-G) survey (Werner et al. 2020), the Greenland deep-water survey (Nogueira and Estévez-Barcia, 2020) and the shallower Greenland Shrimp Fish survey in West Greenland (Nygaard R. and Nogueira, 2020).
-The latter has a more appropriate depth coverage and geographic coverage (0-600m, 1A-F) in regards to redfish distribution, than both the EU-Germany survey (0-400m, ICES XIV and NAFO 1Bs-F) and the Greenland deep-water survey (400-1500m, 1C-D).
+The Greenland SFW survey has a more appropriate depth coverage and geographic coverage (0-600m, 1A-F) in regard to redfish distribution, than both the EU-Germany survey (0-400m, ICES XIV and NAFO 1Bs-F) and the Greenland deep-water survey (400-1500m, 1C-D).
 The Greenland SFW survey was originally designed to survey the shrimp stock and relies on a large commercial sized and fine meshed shrimp trawl.
 Therefore, even small fish and juvenile fish are retained.
-The Gear was changed in the Greenland SFW survey in 2005.
+The gear was changed in the Greenland SFW survey in 2005 from an older type bobbin based shrimp trawl (skjarevoy) to a slightly larger shrimp trawl wi.
 The EU-G survey does not fully cover the depth distribution of deep-sea redfish and the Greenland deep water survey is stratified at too great depth for Golden redfish.
-However, the EU Germany survey has the longest time series (1982 to present), and spans the last part of the decreasing redfish catches that took place in the same divisions, although likely at greater depths.
-The Greenland SFW survey in West Greenland has the second longest time series, but started after the directed redfish fishery in West Greenland had ended.
+However, the EU Germany survey has the longest time series (1982 to present) and spans the last part of the decreasing redfish catches that took place in the same divisions, although likely at greater depths.
+The Greenland SFW survey in West Greenland has the second longest time series but started after the directed redfish fishery in West Greenland had ended.
 However, unlike the EU-G survey and the Greenland deep-water survey, the Greenland SFW include divisions where the highest abundances of juvenile redfish are normally found (division 1A-B).
-In the Greenland deepwater survey deep-sea redfish are mainly caught in division 1C at depths less than 800 m with the highest abundance found at 400-600m.
+In the Greenland deep-water survey deep-sea redfish are mainly caught in division 1C at depths less than 800 m with the highest abundance found at 400-600m.
 In 2007 the Greenland SFW survey was enhanced to include the shelf off East Greenland (SFE, 0-600m, ices XIV).
-For the inshore areas the gillnet survey in the Disko bay (since 2001) and the Uummannaq fjord (since 2015) in Division 1A and a Trawl survey in the Godthåbs fjord and Ameralik fjord in Division 1D inshore (since 2015), provides information on species composition in the inshore areas.
+For the inshore areas the gillnet survey in the Disko bay (since 2001) and the Uummannag fjord (since 2015) in Division 1A and a Trawl survey in the Godthabs fjord and Ameralik fjord in Division 1D inshore (since 2015), provides information on species composition in the inshore areas.

 Besides the recent surveys, a joint Greenland-Japan existed from 1987 to 1995 somewhat overlapping the areas and depths as the present Greenland deep-water survey.
 The surveys were however conducted with different vessels and gears and the results are not directly comparable.
 Results from division 1C and 1D indicated a decreasing biomass of deep-sea redfish from 1987 to 1995.